seanox/virtual-environment/README.md

 `usage: platform.exe A-Z: [create|attach|detach|compact|shortcuts]  `

+Example
-- Call e.g. `seanox.exe B: create` to create the initial environment as vhdx
+- `seanox.exe B: create` to create the initial environment as vhdx
-- Call e.g. `seanox.exe B: shortcuts` to create the usual calls as shortcuts
+- `seanox.exe B: shortcuts` to create the usual calls as shortcuts
-- Call e.g. `seanox.exe B: attach` to attach the environment
+- `seanox.exe B: attach` to attach the environment
 - Configure __Startup.cmd__ and the desired programs
-- Call e.g. `seanox.exe B: detach` to detach the environment
+- `seanox.exe B: detach` to detach the environment
-- Call e.g. `seanox.exe B: compact` to shrink the environment
+- `seanox.exe B: compact` to shrink the environment

 __Module integration will come later, but will be similar.__